jundalisay/spblist/content/en/material/principles/part-2/chapter-02c.md

 We define:
 - "timespan" as the gap between specific perceived identities, as experiences, events, or incidents
 - "time" as the gap within perceptions in general

+A perception is new or different from a pervious perception if it has something different in it.
+So we can say that time is an effect of change.

+### 3 Kinds of Time

+A universe that has zero changes does not have time.
+Changes in the universe happen in the 3 Layers:

+1. Aethereal
+2. Radiant
+3. Material

+The changes are facilitated by 2 Layers next to them:

+1. Spatial

+This results in the general concept of time

+2. Convertible

+This results in particle decay times.

+These lead to 3 kinds of times:

+1. Aethereal

+This is mental time.
+This is the time that "flies fast when you're having fun".

+2. Radiant

+This is relativistic time facilitated by invariance and constant speed of light.

+3. Material

+This is absolute time in classical mechanics.

+{{< box >}}
+By pegging time to c, Einstein blocked out aethereal time and therefore the aethereal and spatial layers.

+This is why we downgrade his simultaneity of time from a principle into a convention in order to restore Nature and allow mental or subjective time.
+This means that:
+- the metric tensor varies and is not even a tensor because this changes his 4d continuum into 2d slices that can be arranged arbitrarily instead of sequentially.
+  - This arbitrariness allows teleportation where matter can be in one place now and a totally different place in another.

+People would use the simultaneity of time when they need precise timing values, such as those for GPS.
+{{< /box >}}

 ### The Unity of Space and Time